braindef/word-stats/readme.txt

 **Why other common tests aren't included?**

 These three tests don't rely on syllable counting, which is a bit more complicated and language dependent.
-I may try to add them in future versions.

 **How accurate are the tests?**